RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/twai.rst

 The TWAI driver distinguishes different types of messages by using the various bit field members of the :cpp:type:`twai_message_t` structure.
 These bit field members determine whether a message is in standard or extended format, a remote frame, and the type of transmission to use when transmitting such a message.

-These bit field members can also be toggled using the `flags` member of :cpp:type:`twai_message_t` and the following message flags:
+These bit field members can also be toggled using the the `flags` member of :cpp:type:`twai_message_t` and the following message flags:

 .. list-table::
     :widths: 30 70